 All studies included in the review were conducted in high-income, English-speaking countries, which may have altogether different healthcare systems, demographic trends and income levels from the rest of the world.
 Thus, even with the most rigorous design, external validity of findings may be questionable.
 The solution for this appears to be conducting considerably more multi-site studies that go beyond examining single diseases areas.
 In addition, more use of decision modelling may help the available evidence from other settings be adapted to local conditions (Drummond et al., 2005).
 Likewise, a preferred solution is always to conduct properly designed longer term studies.
 However, when this is not feasible, Markov modelling techniques may be a step in the right direction.

 One of the major ‘Panel on Cost Effectiveness’ recommendations, not followed in most studies reviewed here, is the use of societal perspective.
 Given the huge social investment in nursing this seems an appropriate perspective.
 Having said that, some researchers have argued that provider perspective may be more appropriate when hospitals themselves pay for interventions.
+In addition, in some countries (e.g., the US) healthcare costs are mainly funded through private channels, in which case the application of societal perspective may not be accepted by the main institutional participants.
 However, this qualification is of less relevance in a state-funded system similar to the one in the United Kingdom.

 On a related note, with rare exceptions, post-discharge costs were not included in the studies reviewed.
 One common explanation for this is that cost consideration is limited by the perspective chosen.
 However, as mentioned above, wherever possible, the societal perspective should be adopted.
 When properly conducted, it will give the most complete picture on the costs and benefits to society from a given intervention.
 Even without the wider societal perspective, hospital stays make up increasingly small components of the episode of care even for simple elective surgical procedures, and so costs of care occurring elsewhere in the system need to be considered.